 The ongoing Russian invasion of Ukraine and the economic sanctions imposed in response have resulted in major economic upheaval.
 The extraordinary humanitarian crisis is accompanied by a direct toll on the Ukrainian economy.
 Moreover, the sanctions will have a plethora of economic repercussions throughout the world.
-Leading economists Sergei Guriev and Tymofiy Mylovanov, two of the foremost experts on the Ukrainian and Russian economies, will speak about this ongoing crisis and its implications for the economic future of the region.
-Shéhérazade Semsar-de Boisséson, the inaugural executive director of the McCourt Institute, will moderate the conversation.
+Leading economists Sergei Guriev and Tymofiy Mylovanov, two of the foremost experts on the Ukrainian and Russian economies, spoke about this ongoing crisis and its implications for the economic future of the region.
+Shéhérazade Semsar-de Boisséson, the inaugural executive director of the McCourt Institute, moderated the conversation.

 This event was co-sponsored by the Georgetown University Global Economic Challenges (GEC) Network and Solvay Brussels School of Economics and Management (Université Libre de Bruxelles).